ToolVS

 Our Methodology

-We self-hosted both Umami and Plausible and also tested their cloud offerings over 28+ hours.
-We compared feature depth, self-hosting ease, community support, and scaling.
+We self-hosted both Umami and Plausible on identical infrastructure and tested their cloud offerings over 28+ hours.
+We compared feature depth, self-hosting ease, community support, documentation quality, and scaling characteristics.
 We analyzed 550+ reviews from GitHub, G2, and indie hacker forums.
+Pricing verified April 2026.

 Both are open source — try self-hosting either in minutes.